Assignment 2

 Steps

-Part 1: Make a web service
+Part 1: Create a server app

 var http = require("http");